 Chef Sarah Cormier

 Chef Sarah Cormier brings a wealth of culinary knowledge to Beau Rivage.
-As Memphis Q Room Chef, she ensures Memphis Q Barbeque and Smokehouse delivers the most savory southern barbeque experience in the region.
-With more than nine years of experience cooking in kitchens across the world, this Boston-born, internationally-trained chef has quickly adopted South Mississippi as home.
+As Restaurant Chef for Coast, she ensures Coast delivers the heartiest lunches and dinners and provides the best casual dining experience in the region.
+Before joining Coast, Cormier was Memphis Q Room Chef and has also led the staff at The Buffet, one of Beau Rivage’s most high profile venues.
+With more than nine years experience cooking in kitchens across the world, this Boston-born, internationally trained chef has quickly adopted South Mississippi as home.

 Classically trained at Johnson & Wales University in Providence, Rhode Island, Cormier began her culinary career as kitchen manager and line cook at a small pub and restaurant in Narragansett, Rhode Island.
 A quick study who’s eager to learn new concepts, Cormier expanded her repertoire with international experience in Surrey, England.
-During her time as Commis Chef at The Wentworth Club, she served up to 2,500 guests during the British Match Play Golf Tournament.
-In the quest to continue developing her skills, Cormier moved from England to Queensland, Australia to hone her talents at Couran Cove Island Resort.
-Her next stop brought her closer to home, where she was Banquet Kitchen Sous Chef at the famous Mohegan Sun Casino in Uncasville, Connecticut.
+During her time as commis chef at The Wentworth Club, she served up to 2,500 guests during the British Match Play Golf Tournament.
+In the quest to continue developing her skills, Cormier moved from England to Queensland, Australia, to hone her talents at Couran Cove Island Resort.
+Her next stop brought her closer to home, where she was Banquets Kitchen sous chef at the Mohegan Sun Casino in Uncasville, Connecticut.